tweag/ormolu/README.md

 This allows us to disable formatting selectively for code between these markers or disable it for the entire file.
 To achieve the latter, just put `{- ORMOLU_DISABLE -}` at the very top.
-Note that for Ormolu to work the source code must still be parseable even when the disabled regions are omitted.
+Note that for Ormolu to work the fragments where Ormolu is enabled must be parseable on their own.
 Because of that the magic comments cannot be placed arbitrarily, but rather must enclose independent top-level definitions.

 ### Account for .cabal files